pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 ## Moving from a Monolithic Project Structure to Micro-Stacks

-Here are a few, non-exhaustive, examples, of how one might go about splitting up a monolithic project structure:
+Here are a few (non-exhaustive) examples of how one might go about splitting up a monolithic project structure:

 * Each micro-service in your architecture might get its own project.